Perpendicular Time

 Let it breathe so that it might live.

 The process of making time collapse images restores an important aspect of pre-digital photography which consisted of two separate steps: capturing data and processing it.
-Since there is no way to evaluate the final outcome of the second step at the time we are involved in the first, we have to learn, observe the world, refine our discernment and hone our craft with the hopes that the universe might pollinate our hunches and transform them into results we could not have willed into existence.
-The process requires a surrender and uncertainty, but the unexpected outcomes end up being more satisfying because they confirm that we are part of something bigger than our egocentric selves.
+Since there is no way to evaluate the final outcome of the second step when we are involved in the first, we rely on intuition.
+We need to learn to observe the world more openly, refine our discernment and hone our craft with the hopes that the it might pollinate our hunches and transform them into results we could not have willed into existence.
+The process requires surrender and uncertainty, but unexpected outcomes sometimes end up being more satisfying because they confirm that we are part of something more than egocentric perspectives.
 We channel and reveal what is already there.

 Why this now?

-Modern life feels out of control, and maybe it is because “life”, in fact, always has been and always will be that way.
-I’m not a Luddite and it would be disingenuous of me to dismiss the creative potential of digital tools but I never have been able to shake the feeling that we lose a lot to the instantaneous immateriality of the medium.
+Modern life feels particularly out of control, although maybe it’s always been part of what being human at any time is.
+It would be disingenuous of me to dismiss the creative potential of digital tools but I never have been able to shake the feeling that we lose a lot to the instantaneous immateriality of the medium.
 I’m both fascinated and suspicious.

 From the beginning, the creative promises of digital tools have revolved around providing the power and control to be more productive and generate more accomplished looking results in less time.
 From what I’ve experienced in the past 30 years though, the truth is that it never quite seems to be enough and there’s always something better just around the corner.
 Digital technology has not made life simpler or more pleasant.
 It imposes an electronic grid which quantizes and isolates.
 It is antithetical to organic connectivity.
-Anxiety is not a bug, it’s a feature of digitally enhanced predatory capitalism; we have unwittingly become the product rather than the client.
+Anxiety is not a bug, it’s a feature of digitally enhanced predatory capitalism; to quote a famous tech CEO: “users are the product, not the consumers”.